 - Egg – I like to use organic, free range eggs.

-- Molasses – use unsulphered molasses.
-Grandma’s Original is the one I use.
+- Molasses – Look for unsulfured molasses in the baking aisle.
+Grandma’s Original is the brand I use.

 - Salt – salt is great for balance in baked goods & it brings out flavors.